TheWorldOfPC/Windows11-Debloat-Privacy-Guide/README.md

 ![Untitled-1](https://user-images.githubusercontent.com/85176292/132133180-4b7331d2-1b2a-4268-a728-de8b78691b37.png)

 ## Congratulations!
-Your copy of Windows is now Debotnetted!
+Your copy of Windows is now Debloated & Optimized!
 Things will change in the future, and I'll do what I can to keep this guide updated.
 As of September 2021, this guide works on Windows 11 (22000.160)

 ## Can Windows revert these changes?